s3ql/s3ql/rst/authinfo.rst

   backend-login: joe
   backend-password: notquitesecret

-  [bucket1]
+  [fs1]
   storage-url: s3://joes-first-bucket
-  bucket-passphrase: neitheristhis
+  fs-passphrase: neitheristhis

-  [bucket2]
+  [fs2]
   storage-url: s3://joes-second-bucket
-  bucket-passphrase: swordfish
+  fs-passphrase: swordfish

-  [bucket3]
+  [fs3]
   storage-url: s3://joes-second-bucket/with-prefix
   backend-login: bill
   backend-password: bi23ll
-  bucket-passphrase: ll23bi
+  fs-passphrase: ll23bi

 With this authentication file, S3QL would try to log in as "joe" whenever the s3 backend is used, except when accessing a storage url that begins with "s3://joes-second-bucket/with-prefix".
 In that case, the last section becomes active and S3QL would use the "bill" credentials.
-Furthermore, bucket encryption passphrases will be used for storage urls that start with "s3://joes-first-bucket" or "s3://joes-second-bucket".
+Furthermore, file system encryption passphrases will be used for storage urls that start with "s3://joes-first-bucket" or "s3://joes-second-bucket".